 "I'm living at home despite being at the point where I could afford to move out.
 I guess I'm now beginning to consider investment in a property and living at home offers a great deal of stability.

 I've saved lots of money hustling here and there.
-I don't think of myself as having a "career".
+I don't think of myself as having a 'career.'
 When I leave home, I'd like to think I'll be in a very secure place, enabling me to take creative and financial risks.
-My parents don't really get what I do, but, I don't ask for money, and, with their traditional values and Christian morals I they fear for my soul ever so slightly than they for my bank balance."
+My parents don't really get what I do, but I don't ask for money.
+And, with their traditional values and Christian morals, I they fear for my soul ever so slightly more than they for my bank balance."

-"I think our generations existential crisis centres on our own narcissism ie. 'brand me' and exploring its toxic limits and that's why we get labelled narcissists.
+"I think our generation's existential crisis centers on our own narcissism — for example: 'brand me' and exploring its toxic limits.
+And that's why we get labelled narcissists.
 The Internet is a hungry beast.
-I think a lot of 'millennial journalists' in this age of confessional writing are vulnerable to cannibalising their personal lives for very cheap copy.
+I think a lot of 'millennial journalists' in this age of confessional writing are vulnerable to cannibalizing their personal lives for very cheap copy.
 I've done it myself.
-Writing 2000 words about your vagina for £100 might seem like a really tip top idea in your twenties but I question the posterity of that decision.
+Writing 2000 words about your vagina for $150 might seem like a really tip-top idea in your 20s, but I question the posterity of that decision.
 I feel guilty about contributing to this culture of throwaway content for likes and shares when I could be out building a hospital or something.
-Our generation don't have the financial freedom to work on an anthology of terrible poetry when a mouldy double room in Hackney is £850 a month.
+Our generation doesn't have the financial freedom to work on an anthology of terrible poetry when a moldy double room in Hackney is $1050 a month.

 My dad is in a permanent state of apoplexy about the fact I don't have a FTJ.
 He's from a generation where you just got a job."